Extra Social Studies Answers

 D. America has long had a conflict between federalism and socialism.

-Introduction to the History of the Bill of Rights
+Arriving at the Bill of Rights

 16. Which of the following can you infer from this passage?